grzgm/deth-group-project/documentation/MDP.md

 ### Rewards

 The rewards for the agent will be based on a few factors:
-- Passing or failing a module
+- Passing or failing a course
 - How long the agent is learning (cost of living)
 - Achieving the requested goal

+Passing every course costs -1, and reaching the end state grants a reward of +1.
 To incentivize the agent to find the most efficient route a cost of living is taking into account.
 We made the decision to not implement this through states (as a budget for example) but through reward logic.
 Implementing this feature through states will lead to a lot more different states to calculate which is something we do not want, especially when the functionality is the same.

 ## Algorithms